Martha Smith: Motion pictures

 Smith's first acting role in a feature-length film was in National Lampoon's Animal House, directed by John Landis and released in 1978, as sorority girl Barbara "Babs" Jansen.
+According to Smith, she had auditioned for a series regular role on General Hospital the same week and made it to the screen test, but forgot her lines.
+"I was devastated," she recalled in a 2008 interview.
+"It meant I would have to do that silly college comedy Animal House instead of General Hospital.
+Which, of course, would never amount to anything."

+During filming in Eugene, Oregon from October to December 1977, director Landis maintained high energy on set and sent postcards to the cast's motel mailboxes announcing "We are making a classic movie!"
+The film became a massive commercial success, earning $141.6 million on a $3 million budget—a 47-fold return on investment.
+It was the second-highest grossing film of 1978 (after Grease) and the highest-grossing comedy of the 1970s decade.

-In 2008, Smith recalled her experience working on the 1978 comedy classic: "Having just returned from the Chicago reunion event at Hollywood Boulevard, I can say it's never ceased to astonish me just how deeply this movie has carved itself into the American psyche.
+In 2008, Smith recalled her experience working on the comedy classic: "Having just returned from the Chicago reunion event at Hollywood Boulevard, I can say it's never ceased to astonish me just how deeply this movie has carved itself into the American psyche.
 It's hard to know which is more impressive: the AFI Top 100 Funniest Films List, the induction into the Library of Congress National Film Registry or my personal favorite accolade – the parody issue of Mad Magazine."

 After the turn of the 21st century, Smith's acting appearances became more sporadic.
 Among her later film appearances were in the 2006 film Loveless in Los Angeles, a romantic comedy movie that took place behind the scenes of a reality dating show, and a featured role, that of Kitty Carloff, in the 2009 film The Seduction of Dr. Fugazzi, which also starred Faye Dunaway.

+In 2018, forty years after Animal House, Smith reprised her role as Babs Jansen in the Netflix biographical film A Futile and Stupid Gesture (about National Lampoon co-founder Doug Kenney), appearing as a Universal Studios tour guide—a meta-reference to her character's ending in the original film.
+That same year, she appeared at the TCM Classic Film Festival on April 29 for the Animal House 40th anniversary reunion panel alongside director John Landis and cast members.